jacksonllee/pycantonese/docs/source/searches.rst

 .. _search_range:

-Searching by a word or sentence range
+Searching by a Word or Sentence Range
 -------------------------------------

 It is possible to include in search results the neighboring words and sentences